null

 theobromine-molecule

-People often ask about the amount of caffeine present in chocolate.
-For any dark chocolate, there is a moderate amount of caffeine present.
-Caffeine is a xanthine alkaloid substance present in the leaves, nuts and fruits of many plants including coffee and about 60 other plant varieties.
+People often ask - is there a caffeine in chocolate and the present caffeine amount in chocolate.
+For any dark chocolate, there is a moderate amount of caffeine levels in chocolate Cocoa caffeine is a xanthine alkaloid substance present in the leaves, nuts and fruits of many plants including coffee and about 60 other plant varieties.

 One of these plants is the cocoa tree from which chocolate comes.
 The caffeine is found in the seeds of the cocoa pods.
-Cocoa seeds are commonly called cocoa beans.
+Does cocoa contain caffeine?
+Yes, cocoa seeds are commonly called cocoa beans.
 Cocoa beans grow inside the cocoa pods.
 Each cocoa pod contains around 30 to 40 cocoa beans.
+When people ask, 'does cacao have caffeine?,' the answer is yes.
 The cocoa beans contain from 0.1 to 0.7% caffeine.

 Caffeine is also present in lesser amounts in the skin that surrounds the cocoa beans.
 It usually constitutes 0.05% to 0.3 % of caffeine whereas dried tea leaves have approximately 3% caffeine and dry coffee beans have almost 1.2% caffeine present in them.
 The difference in tea versus coffee effect on you as a consumer is in the amount you use to brew your drink.
 You use much less dried tea leaves to brew a drink than coffee.
 This is why coffee generally has a bigger caffeine punch in daily life as compared to tea (you are using more coffee by weight in making your drink).